mchauhan3/WatsOnYourMind/README.md

 3. Select Open Existing Project
 4. Select the WatsOnYourMind folder, not the ones inside it
 5. Open it
-6. All set!

-What is WatsOnYourMind?
-Glad you asked!

 WatsOnYourMind is an app for wearable devices to help people with Autism Spectrum Disorder understand facial and speech cues during real-time communication.